MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-3.md

 The non-spec-compliant CDMI interface is no longer included (formerly source/cdmi/\*).
 Microsoft recommends migration to the spec-compliant CDMI interface.
 For more information, refer to source code files source/inc/drmcdmi\* and source/modules/cdmi/real/\*.

-The DRM_CDMI_DecryptOpaque API has been updated to support decryptionof AES128CBC content.
+The DRM_CDMI_DecryptOpaque API has been updated to support decryption of AES128CBC content.
 For more information, refer to source code files source/inc/drmcdmi.h and source/modules/cdmi/real/drmcdmireal.c.

 The following public API has been removed.